-- Insurance premiums - Personal use items like toothpaste and cosmetics - Over-the-counter medications that are not prescribed by a doctor or other legally prescribing provider - Family or marriage counseling
+- · Insurance premiums

+- Personal use items like toothpaste and cosmetics

+- Family or marriage counseling

-For a detailed list of eligible and ineligible expenses, please see the CONEXIS website at uc.conexisfsa.com; select "Health FSA" under "Plan Rules."
+For a detailed list of eligible and ineligible expenses, please see the Discovery Benefits website; select "Employee" drop down and "Eligible Expenses"-you will be able to to search for eligible expenses through a Search function.

-CONEXIS's acceptance of an expense doesn't assure IRS approval of the expense.
 It's your responsibility to make sure that any expenses you submit are eligible under the IRS rules.